alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 The examples use C#-style syntax because that is the code I usually write.
 The point applies more broadly to mainstream imperative and object-oriented languages where effects are ordinary and purity is usually a convention rather than a checked language feature.

-By "effect," I mean behavior that reaches beyond the returned value.
-That includes writing a file, calling a service, sending an email, logging, mutating caller-owned or shared state, reading the clock, using randomness, reading current culture, or depending on global configuration.
-Some of those are outputs into the world.
-Some are hidden inputs from the world.
-Either way, the call is interacting with context the caller cannot see in the parameter list.
+By "impurity," I mean the call depends on more than its explicit inputs or produces more than its returned value.
+That includes visible effects like writing a file, calling a service, sending an email, logging, or mutating caller-owned state.
+It also includes hidden inputs like reading the clock, using randomness, reading current culture, or depending on global configuration.

+Effects are one part of impurity.
+Hidden inputs are another.
+The common issue is that the call is interacting with context the caller cannot see in the parameter list.

-At a call site, one of three things is happening: I know the call is pure, I know the call is effectful, or I am guessing.
-The last case is where large programs get expensive.
+At a call site, one of three things is happening: I have a reliable purity contract, I have a reliable effectful contract, or I am relying on convention.
+Convention is often enough in small code.
+In larger programs, unreliable convention gets expensive.

 The thesis is: